 The school recognises that it is essential to establish positive and effective working relationships with other agencies.
-We have close links with social care, other local schools, Teens in Crisis, CYPS, EP, school nurse, targeted support team, families first, ATS, Toucan, NSPCC, Police, PCSO and other professionals.
-There is a joint responsibility on all these agencies to share information to ensure the safeguarding of all children.
+We have close links with social care, other local schools, Teens in Crisis, CYPS, EP, school nurse, targeted support team, families first, ATS, Toucan, NSPCC, share information to ensure the safeguarding of all children.